zidanaetrna/somnia-auto/README.md

 ## Support

-For questions or issues, please open an issue on the [GitHub repository](https://github.com/your-username/somnia-auto-bot).
+For questions or issues, please open an issue on the [GitHub repository](https://github.com/zidanaetrna/somnia-auto/issues/new/choose).

 ---

 Enjoy using the Somnia Auto-Bot! 🚀

----

-This `README.md` provides a comprehensive guide for setting up and using your project.
-Let me know if you need further assistance!